ShrutiChintalapati/webinar-funnel-research/sources.md

 4. Amy Porterfield — Webinars are her entire business model — https://www.youtube.com/@AmyPorterfield

-A New York Time best selling authoer of "Two Weeks Notice" turned marketing expert, She teaches that a webinar's primary goal is not just to dump information, but to shift user mindsets and break down beliefs that hold them back.A successful webinar helps an attendee transition to a new opportunity, breakthrough, or decision.Even if attendees do not purchase, registering builds your email list with qualified leads for future offers.
+A New York Time best selling authoer of "Two Weeks Notice" turned marketing expert, She teaches that a webinar's primary goal is not just to dump information, but to shift user mindsets and break down beliefs that hold them back.A successful webinar helps an attendee transition to a new opportunity, breakthrough, or decision.
+Even if attendees do not purchase, registering builds your email list with qualified leads for future offers.

 5. Taki Moore — Founder, Million Dollar Coach — https://www.youtube.com/@TakiMoore

+He is the author of “Million Dollar Coach” and creator of the Marketing System for Coaches and Consultants.
+His approach to webinars is very simple but also extremely important, having a clear structure.

 6. Myron Golden — Business coach, "Make More Offers Challenge" webinar funnel (free content to $97 challenge to high-ticket coaching) — https://www.youtube.com/@MyronGolden

+His strategy is he frames sales and webinars in a way to solve problems, rather than just "selling."
+His techniques aim to make your target audience actually thank you for allowing them to buy instead of the other way around.

 ## LinkedIn-primary (collect posts)
 7. Oana Manolache — Founder & CEO, Sequel.io — https://www.linkedin.com/in/oana-manolache/